-Job title Postdoctoral Research Associate in Mathematical and Theoretical Physics (3 posts) Division Mathematical, Physical and Life Sciences Department Mathematical Institute Location Andrew Wiles Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG.
-Grade and salary Grade 7: £32,817 - £40,322 p.a.
-Hours Full time Contract type Fixed-term (3 years) Reporting to Professor Christopher Beem Vacancy reference 148035 Additional information These are full-time positions that cannot be held concurrently with any other substantive post without the explicit permission of the Head of Department.
+Job title Two Postdoctoral Research Associates Division Mathematical, Physical and Life Sciences Department Mathematical Institute Location Andrew Wiles Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG.
+Grade and salary Grade 7: salary £32,817 - £40,322 p.a.
+Hours Full time Contract type Fixed term (3 years) Reporting to Prof Sakura Schafer-Nameki Vacancy reference 148036 These are full-time positions that cannot be held concurrently with any other substantive post without the explicit permission of the Head of Department.
 These positions are subject to 9 month probationary periods.
-These positions are funded by grants from the ERC and the Simons Foundation.
+Additional information The positions are funded by the European Research Council (ERC) and the Simons Foundation.
+These positions are available for an immediate start.
 (PLEASE NOTE: Applicants are responsible for contacting their referees and making sure that their letters are received by the closing date)